 I think the part about weight distribution that is generally not understood is how it is just one factor in a cars overall handling and performance.
 I have explained this in the comments to this post:

 The big confusion about a 50-50 weight distribution is that it does not necessarily mean the car is going to have a well balanced feel.
 There are old muscle cars set up for road racing that have much more weight over the front axle, but if you drove one, you would swear that it handles better than a 50/50 Miata.
 The difference is, is how the suspension is tuned.
 Having a good weight distribution to begin with is the foundation for a fast car.
-But, how that car actually feels in your hands, and how it takes a corner, is the result of tuning the suspension.
+But, how that car actually feels in your hands, and how it behaves around corner, is the result of tuning the suspension.
 With few exceptions, street cars are generally tuned to have understeer regardless of their weight distribution – they are just safer that way.
-When people tell you a car handles well, they are actually referring to the tune of the suspension.
+When people tell you a car handles well, they may actually be referring to the tune of the suspension.
 It doesn’t really have that much to do with the weight distribution or how fast (lap times) the car is.

 Racecars actually spend a very little amount of their time in corners; in fact, most of their time is spent accelerating and braking between them.
 Having a greater rearward mass helps the car do those tasks better.
 Generally speaking, you always want to keep the weight in a car as far back and as low as possible.
 Here are some of the benefits of having a rear weight bias: